Henry Jermyn, 1st Earl of St Albans, 1605-84

 Jermyn's closeness to Henrietta Maria led to false rumours that they secretly married after the death of Charles I, though he remained her closest adviser and confidante.
 In opposition to Hyde and his followers, they headed the "Louvre" group at Charles II's court-in-exile which advocated seeking alliances with foreign powers and making concessions to the Presbyterians and other parliamentary factions in order to restore the Monarchy at the earliest possible opportunity.

-Jermyn supported the alliance between Charles II and the Scots in 1650 and remained a member of the privy council even after the Scots-Royalist alliance was defeated the following year.
+Jermyn supported the alliance between Charles II and the Scots in 1650 and remained a member of the privy council even after the Scots-Royalist alliance was defeated at the battle of Worcester the following year.
 However, his political influence steadily declined, particularly after Charles was obliged to leave Paris in 1654 and the discovery of Henrietta Maria's attempts to convert Henry, Duke of Gloucester, to Catholicism.
 Jermyn remained with Henrietta Maria and lived at her château at Colombe from 1658.
 He was created 1st Earl of St Albans in December 1659.

 St Albans was richly rewarded with land and property at the Restoration, but his enemy Hyde (now Earl of Clarendon) kept him out of the government.
 He was appointed ambassador to France in 1661 and worked to bring closer union between England and France.
 St Albans was present at the death of Henrietta Maria at Colombe in August 1669 and was an executor of her will.
 After the exile of Clarendon in 1667, he played little part in domestic politics though he was invested a Knight of the Garter in 1672 and served as lord chancellor from 1672-4.